Corte Madera Creek (Marin County): Ecology

 Corte Madera Creek is one of few streams flowing into San Francisco Bay with a steelhead trout (Oncorhynchus mykiss) population.
 The best spawning gravels are in Upper San Anselmo Creek, Ross Creek, and Sleepy Hollow Creek.
 Fairfax Creek has a total barrier to fish passage at its confluence with San Anselmo Creek.
 Larkspur Creek is rumored to have had steelhead long ago, and the occasional steelhead is still seen in Tamalpais Creek.
 Chinook salmon (Oncorhynchus tshawytscha) currently utilize the watershed.

 Historically, Corte Madera Creek watershed supported coho salmon (Oncorhynchus kisutch) with recorded observations dating from 1926-1927, the 1960s, 1981, and the last sighting in 1984.

 The main non-salmonid fish species in the Corte Madera Creek Watershed include the three-spined stickleback (Gasterosteus aculeatus), California roach (Lavinia symmetricus), several species of sculpin (Cottus spp.), and Sacramento sucker (Catostomus occidentalis occidentalis).

 The creek hosts many protected species in addition to steelhead trout, including at least 17 plants, northern spotted owls (Strix occidentalis caurina), San Pablo song sparrow (Melospiza melodia samuelis), Ridgway's rail (Rallus obsoletus) and black (Laterallus jamaicensis) rails, and the salt marsh harvest mouse (Reithrodontomys raviventris).
 The 1000 acre Corte Madera Marsh Ecological Reserve is recognized as an Important Bird Area by the Audubon Society.
 Just south of the marsh, there is a tidal channel named San Clement Creek where harbor seals (Phoca vitulina) haul out.

 Watershed

-The Corte Madera (aka Ross Valley) Watershed ranges in elevation from sea level to 2571 ft at the East Peak of Mount Tamalpais.
+The Corte Madera (a.k.a.
+Ross Valley) Watershed ranges in elevation from sea level to 2571 ft at the East Peak of Mount Tamalpais.
 The watershed covers 28 sqmi in the southeastern quarter of Marin County and encompasses the towns of Larkspur, Corte Madera, Kentfield, Ross, San Anselmo, and Fairfax.
 The watershed includes Corte Madera, Ross, San Anselmo, Tamalpais, Sleepy Hollow, Fairfax, and Cascade creeks and Phoenix Lake.
 Larkspur and Tamalpais creeks drain directly into the estuary/tidal portion.
 The watershed includes 44 mi of stream channels.
 Ross Creek drains the northern slope of Mt.
 Tamalpais; San Anselmo Creek and its tributaries drain the northwestern portion of the watershed.
 The two channels join to form Corte Madera Creek, which continues through more than a mile of concrete-lined channel past the confluences of Larkspur and Tamalpais Creeks and into the salt marsh at the mouth.